-Providers that wish to become Voluntary Registered family day homes must care for less than 4 children at any given time (not including their own children and children that reside in the home).
-Voluntarily Registration is not available in areas where local ordinances regulate unlicensed providers (Alexandria, Arlington, and Fairfax).
+Providers that wish to become a Voluntarily Registered family day homes must care for less than 4 children at any given time (not including their own children and children that reside in the home).
+Voluntary Registration is not available in areas where local ordinances regulate unlicensed providers (Alexandria, Arlington, and Fairfax).

 Steps for Getting Started:

 - Review the following resources: Welcome Letter, Voluntary Registration of Family Day Homes: Requirements for Providers, and Background Checks for child day programs